Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in El Salvador with the US dollar

 The banknotes feature images of famous American historical figures, such as George Washington, Abraham Lincoln, and Benjamin Franklin.
 The design of the currency is constantly being updated, so the physical appearance of the coins and banknotes may vary slightly over time.

-For card purchases if offered a choice of currencies always select to Pay in US dollar otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in US dollar otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 El Salvador suffers horribly from bad press.
 While gang violence still dominates international headlines – and keeps so many adventurous travelers at bay – the vast majority of this beautiful country remains untouched by 'the troubles.'